apache/skywalking/docs/en/setup/service-agent/java-agent/README.md

 # Bootstrap class plugins
 All bootstrap plugins are optional, due to unexpected risk.
 Bootstrap plugins are provided in `bootstrap-plugins` folder.

+**Make sure `bootstrapJarTmp` writable by agent, which is required by bootstrap instrumentation.
+New temp jar files will be generated there.**.

 ## Advanced Features
 * Set the settings through system properties for config file override.
 Read [setting override](Setting-override.md).
 * Use gRPC TLS to link backend.
 See [open TLS](TLS.md)